CT-GLIP: 3D Grounded Language-Image Pretraining with CT Scans and Radiology Reports for Full-Body Scenarios: Methods

 where $\tau$ is a temperature parameter.
 The total loss is $\mathcal{L} = \frac{1}{N}\sum_{i=1}^N \mathcal{L}_i$.

+\textbf{Model Architecture}.
+The CT-GLIP framework is a dual‑path architecture, comprising a 3D vision encoder and a text encoder.
+For the 3D vision encoder, we employ both representative CNN- and ViT-based vision encoders, particularly nnUNet~\cite{isensee2021nnu} and MiT~\cite{xie2022unimiss}.
+To keep the low-level semantics, we feed the feature map with the highest resolution into the organ-level average pooling layer.
+On top of organ-level average pooling, an additional two-layer MLP (hidden layer 768-$d$ with ReLU) is added.
+For the text encoder, we adopt ClinicalBERT~\cite{alsentzer2019publicly} as an expert text encoder.
+We keep the expert text encoder frozen to avoid catastrophic forgetting by CT-specific domain data~\cite{liu2023m}.

-\textbf{Organ-Text Alignment}.
-The motivation for organ-text alignment is to learn the visual concepts from the supervision contained in the expert language model, which enables our model to understand basic medical visual concepts.
+\textbf{Anatomy Contrastive Learning}.
+The motivation for anatomy contrastive learning is to learn the basic visual-textual medical concepts, which enable the model to associate the anatomical regions with the corresponding textual descriptions.
 Following the previous work~\cite{wang2022medclip}, we adopt ClinicalBERT~\cite{alsentzer2019publicly} as an expert text encoder to compute the embedding for text description.
-To achieve organ-text alignment, we get the organ-level visual embeddings and the corresponding textual embeddings.
+To achieve anatomy contrastive learning, we pair the organ-level visual embeddings and the corresponding grounded textual embeddings.
+The training procedure is presented in Fig.~\hyperref[fig:method]{3a}.
 Specifically, given a CT image $V_i$, the vision encoder projects the CT image into the representation space and produces a feature map $\bv_i$.
 Based on the multi-organ segmentation pseudo-label, we apply organ-level average pooling on each segmented organ mask to obtain a set of organ-level features $\{\bz_{ij}\}^M_{j=1}$, where the $M$ refers to the number of organs in the given CT image.
 For each organ, we generate its textual description $T_{ij}$ by integrating the specified organ into a predefined template, like ``\texttt{this is a \{organ\} in the CT scan}''.
 We then feed the organ descriptions into the expert text encoder to produce organ-level text embedding $\{\bt_{ij}\}^M_{j=1}$.
 After that, our training objective $\mathcal{L}_\text{OT}$ is to align organ-text features, as follows:

 where the temperature parameter $\tau$ is set as 0.07.
 Furthermore, to enhance the utilization of the given pseudo-segmentation label $\Tilde{y}$, we introduce an additional segmentation head to predict organs at the pixel level.
 The segmentation objective $\mathcal{L}_\text{segm}$ is a mixture of cross-entropy loss and dice loss.